microsoft/intelligence-toolkit/README.md

 The [`Generate Mock Data`](https://github.com/microsoft/intelligence-toolkit/blob/main/app/workflows/generate_mock_data/README.md) and [`Extract Record Data`](https://github.com/microsoft/intelligence-toolkit/blob/main/app/workflows/extract_record_data/README.md) workflows additionally use OpenAI's Structured Outputs API, which requires a gpt-4o model as follows:

 - `gpt-4o-mini`
-- `gpt-4o-2024-08-06` before 2 October 2024, or `gpt-4o` afterwards
+- `gpt-4o`

 You can access the `Settings` page on the left sidebar when running the application:

 - For OpenAI, you will need an active OpenAI account ([create here](https://platform.openai.com/login)) and API key ([create here](https://platform.openai.com/account/api-keys)).

 - For Azure OpenAI, you will need an active Azure account ([create here](https://portal.azure.com/)), endpoint, key and version for the AI Service ([create here](https://portal.azure.com/#view/Microsoft_Azure_ProjectOxford/CognitiveServicesHub/~/OpenAI)).

 #### Selecting the right workflow for the data and task

-Use the diagram to identify an appropriate workflow, from the left sidebar while running the application.
+Use the diagram to identify an appropriate workflow, which can be opened from the left sidebar while running the application.

 ```mermaid
 %%{init: {